Reshma0795/CONTENT-ANALYTICS-IDENTIFYING-TOP-SELLING-ONLINE-CONTENT-THROUGH-DATA-ANALYSIS/README.md

 ## 1. Project Understanding
 This task was a project brief on:
-   a.
-Understanding the client and business problem at hand.
+   - Understanding the client and business problem at hand.
-   b.
-Identifying the requirements that need to be delivered for the project.
+   - Identifying the requirements that need to be delivered for the project.
-   c.
-Identifying the tasks to focus on as a Data Analyst.
+   - Identifying the tasks to focus on as a Data Analyst.

 ## 2. Data Cleaning & Modelling
 This task involved analyzing 7 datasets and creating a data model to merge tables.
 The following steps were followed to make sure I am using the right data to answer the business question -
-    a.
-Requirements gathering
+    - Requirements gathering
-    b.
-Data cleaning
+    - Data cleaning
-    c.
-Data modelling
+    - Data modelling

 ## 3. Data Visualization & Storytelling